yw562/implied-vol-surface-lab-cpp/README.md

 - Other parameters also became smoother while preserving fit accuracy.
 - Fallbacks were limited to ~5/30, showing the calibration remains robust without over-correction.

+> **Note:**
+> The fallback count (≈5/30) indicates that only a handful of calibration steps required rolling back to the last good parameter set.
+> This mimics production-style workflows where stability is as critical as fit accuracy:
+> too few fallbacks → risk of unstable fits slipping through;
+> too many fallbacks → model becomes over-constrained.
+> Around 5/30 is a healthy balance.